-Rowan Atkinson may have more than 50 acting credits on his resume, but to most of the world he’ll always be best known as the ridiculously rubber-faced Mr. Bean.
-As the iconic British comedy series celebrates its 25th anniversary (complete with a newly remastered DVD set from Shout!
-Factory), we uncovered 15 things you might not know about Mr. Bean.
+Rowan Atkinson, who was born on January 6, 1955, may have more than 50 acting credits on his resume, but to most of the world he’ll always be best known as the ridiculously rubber-faced Mr. Bean.
+We've uncovered 15 things you might not know about the character.

 Even the most dedicated fans have trouble reconciling the fact that only 14 episodes of the live-action series were ever produced.
-It did, of course, spawn two movies, an animated series (which returned to British television earlier this year), a video game, and some books, including Mr. Bean’s Definitive and Extremely Marvelous Guide to France.
+It did, of course, spawn two movies, an animated series (which returned to British television in 2015), a video game, and some books, including Mr. Bean’s Definitive and Extremely Marvelous Guide to France.

 Because the bulk of the comedy is physical, not narrative, Mr. Bean has not gotten lost in translation.
 “There doesn’t seem to be a country in the world, or not that I have visited, or indeed none that I have heard of, who don't seem to get him, who don’t seem to understand and enjoy the character of Mr. Bean,” Atkinson told ABC.
 “I think, and I’ve always assumed, it’s because he’s basically a child trapped in a man’s body."